-The wood used for the back of this guitar was hand picked by master luthier Kazuo Yairi over 50 years ago, and was actually forgotten about until recently, and so, has been aging in the perfect conditions for 5 decades.
+The wood used for the back of this guitar was hand picked by master luthier Kazuo Yairi over 50 years ago, and was actually forgotten about until recently.
+As such, has been aging in the perfect conditions for 5 decades.

 The neck was absolutely incredible.
-It was made from Honduran mahogany, and it was finished with a beautiful semi gloss finish.
+It was made from Honduran mahogany, and finished with a beautiful semi-gloss finish.
 Like almost every model in the roundup, it had a variated profile, running from soft V to C, giving it great ergonomics and making it extremely comfortable.
 On top, it featured a stunning ebony fretboard which felt amazing under the fingers.

 We found that the hardware was also great, with smooth-turning Gotoh 510 machine heads, a Tusq nut, a bone saddle, and an ebony bridge.